 Never forget how far your students, and you as an educator, have progressed throughout this year.
 Take time to recognize and celebrate any accomplishment your students feel most proud of.

-These tips will help set you up for a successful end of year.
+These tips will help set you up for a successful end of the year.
 Use these tips provided in this article, with the following activities and lessons to keep your students interested in school work until the last few days.

 End of the Year Lesson Plans

 Book vs Movie Comparison Assignment: This assignment works to cover all the strands of a comprehensive Language Arts (Reading, Writing, Speaking, and Media) program in an engaging manner.
 Using the many included graphic organizers, assignment outline, and rubrics, students will select a novel with a corresponding film.
 I’ve included a list of novels with film counterparts that would be appropriate for the middle school classroom.
+Find this resource on Shopify CAD or Teachers Pay Teachers USD.

 Rant Writing Unit: This unit is sure to keep students interested as they get to discuss and vent about what bugs them most!
 Students will be exposed to Canadian comedian Rick Mercer and his famous rants.
 They will then be guided through the steps to complete their own rant.
 Included are graphic organizers, example success criteria, rubrics, and detailed lessons with answer sheets.
+Find this resource on Shopify CAD or Teachers Pay Teachers USD.